Home>>EAA Summer School

 We will introduce the auditory modeling toolbox (AMT) offering a variety of auditory models, from loudness to sound localization.
 We will have the large time-frequency analysis toolbox (LTFAT) providing a collection of verified time-frequency algorithms for multichannel audio processing.
 We will introduce the package AFC, a versatile and flexible tool to run alternative forced choice experiments.
 We will introduce the virtual acoustics package (VA) for testing auditory cognitive abilities in interactive virtual environments, followed by the real-time simulated open-field environment (rtSOFE) for rendering virtual sound sources with their reflections, and the room acoustics simulator (RAZR) to create fast and perceptually plausible immersion.
 Finally, we will introduce the brain virtual interactivity platform (BRAVI) focused on the associations between psychophysiological states and the multisensory characteristics of virtual environments.

 Organizer: Piotr Majdak and Nicki Holighaus.
-Lecturers/Presenters/Demo organizers: Piotr Majdak, Clara Hollomey, Roberto Barumerli, Alejandro Osses, Lukas Aspöck, Janina Fels, Massimiliano Masullo, Stephan Ewert, Bernhard Seeber, Nicki Holighaus.
+Lecturers/Presenters/Demo organizers: Piotr Majdak, Roberto Barumerli, Alejandro Osses, Lukas Aspöck, Janina Fels, Arcadio Reyes Lecuona, Massimiliano Masullo, Francesco Sorrentino, Stephan Ewert, Bernhard Seeber, Clara Hollomey, Nicki Holighaus.

 EAA SUMMER SCHOOL – from Friday 8th to Sunday 10th September 2023